Krasnodar Higher Military Aviation School of Pilots: History

+The School prepares military pilots for the Russian Aerospace Forces.

-The School was founded in 1938 in Chita.
+It was founded in 1938 in Chita.
 In 1939, it was relocated in Bataysk and was given the name of Anatoly Serov.
 Some of its graduates were sent to form the 120th Fighter Aviation Regiment in 1940.

 The School was relocated to Krasnodar in 1960.
 In 1998, it was renamed the Krasnodar military aviation institute.
-In 2004, it was given its current name.

-Educational programmes

-The School prepares military pilots for the Air Force.
+By Decree of the Government of the Russian Federation of May 10, 2001, by Order of the Minister of Defence of Russia No. 278 of June 23, 2001, the Armavir and Balashov Military Institutes were annexed to the Krasnodar Military Aviation Institute.
+From that moment on, flight training began to be carried out at the airfields Kushchevskaya, Kotelnikovo, Tikhoretsk, as well as in three aviation training centers: